cassiobotaro/poop/head_first_design_patterns/README.md

 dependent objects without specifying their concrete classes.

 **Singleton** - Ensure a class only has one instance and provide a global point of access to it.

+**Command** - Encapsulates a request as an object, thereby letting you parametrize clients with different requests, queue or log requests, and support undoable operations.